-In workshops, nobody argues against plain English, but it's a different matter when we look at examples from the participants' own organisation.
+In workshops, nobody argues against plain English, but it's a different matter when we look at examples from the participants' own organisations.
 That's when the defences come out.
 They worry that writing in simple, everyday language will create the wrong impression.

 They usually mean creating the impression that they are not well educated or lack authority.
 If you are looking for respect, don't try lofty academic language or the stuffy language of bureaucracy - commercialese.